“How Fresh are your Air Fresheners?”

 Have you ever considered checking the label of these products to determine what might be entering our systems through the air and our skin and the effect they may have on our health?

-We’re Purple Frog Patches and we set forth on a challenge in 2013 to answer two questions;
+We’re Purple Frog Patches and we set forth on a challenge to answer two questions;

 2. Can plants, and more specifically their powerful essential oils, provide a natural, safe and effective alternative to these over processed, chemical based items?